zhangweijian7777/zhangweijian7777/README.md

 - 👋 Hi, I’m @zhangweijian7777
-- 👀 I’m interested in play badminton and pingpong.in the free time, i like learning computer.
+- 👀 I’m interested in play badminton and swimming in free time, i like learning computer.
 - 🌱 I’m currently learning vue.js
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me wechat 15119449598